FTian-UArizona/STAMP/README.md

 ## Notes on privacy and parameters

 * **Metric-LDP:**
-  Both Polar and Laplace mechanisms are calibrated to satisfy (\epsilon)-metric-LDP with respect to a distance on embeddings (Euclidean for Laplace, geodesic/angle on the sphere for Polar).
+  Both Polar and Laplace mechanisms are calibrated to satisfy (ε)-metric-LDP with respect to a distance on embeddings (Euclidean for Laplace, geodesic/angle on the sphere for Polar).

 * **Per-token ε vs. global ε:**
   STAMP operates in a **local** (per-token) privacy regime, with moderate-to-large ε values typical for DP text-rewriting work, because very small ε in high-dimensional embedding spaces destroys utility after decoding.